 If I feel there’s a potential fit, I will contact you to arrange a face to face meeting.
 This may take a couple of weeks depending on our mutual schedules.

 If I feel there isn’t a good fit up front, based on your email, I’ll say so, and decline to meet.
 This can happen for many reasons.
 I do not generally get specific about why we’re saying no unless someone asks directly – just that I don’t feel that there will be a good fit.

-However, when we’ve declined to meet in the past, it’s generally been either because someone has clearly not read our information (or fully responded to the points in the introduction letter, especially the practical bits), or because there’s some practical aspect where we just can’t offer what someone needs.
+However, when we’ve declined to meet someone in the past, it’s generally been either because someone has clearly not read our information (or fully responded to the points in the introduction letter, especially the practical bits), or because there’s some practical aspect where we just can’t offer what someone needs or wants.

 The letter of introduction information page has all the information you need.
 I’ve done our best to make it clear – if anything’s confusing, please note it in your letter.

 2) First meeting

 If I think there’s a potential good fit, I’ll invite you to a meeting in a public place like a tea or coffee shop where we can talk.
 This lets us get to know each other in a neutral space.
 We’ll talk about what you shared in your letter, and I’ll share more details about the tradition and my hopes for group work.
 You’ll have plenty of time to ask any questions you may have.

 3) Discussion meetings